Gangala-na-Bodio

 Gangala-na-Bodio is a town in Haut-Uele Province, in the northeastern part of the Democratic Republic of the Congo.
 It is best known as the site of the Gangala-na-Bodio Elephant Domestication Center during the Belgian colonial period.

-History

-The Elephant Domestication Center (Centre de Domptage des Éléphants) was established in Gangala-na-Bodio in the early 20th century under Belgian colonial rule.
-The project aimed to capture and train African forest elephants (Loxodonta cyclotis) for use in transport, logging, and other forms of manual labor.
-Although several elephants were partially trained, the initiative faced numerous challenges, including the animals’ temperament and difficulties in sustaining large populations in captivity.
-The project was eventually abandoned, but it remains a notable example of colonial experimentation in Central Africa.

 Geography

 Gangala-na-Bodio lies within the Uele River basina region characterized by a mix of savanna and equatorial forest.
 The surrounding area is sparsely populated, with local communities relying primarily onsubsistence agriculturefishing, and small-scale trade.

 Economy

 Today, the local economy is largely rural and agricultural, with limited infrastructure connecting Gangala-na-Bodio to larger urban centers in Haut-Uele.